I. COURSE CHARACTERISTICS:

 VIII.
 COURSE CONTENTS:

 Sufficient vocabulary (words and expressions) to deal with the following topics with the required level of accuracy, abstraction and adaptation to context.

 IX.
 COURSE MATERIAL:

-During the first class, the professor will indicate the textbook and/or dossier of material which will be used in the course.
+During the first class, the professor will indicate the dossier of material that will be used in the course.